swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 <img src="https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/Cycle.svg" width="643">
 </p>

-- **Connected component (cc)**: we can imagine connected component as a lonly island which is not connected to other lands.
+- **Connected component (cc)**: we can imagine a connected component as a lonely island which is not connected to other lands.
 There exist algorithms for finding connected components in the graph.
-I hope in the future as well write more about it in the sepearated post.
+I hope in the future I will write more about it in a separate post.

 <p align="center">
 <img src="https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/ConnectedComponents.svg" width="643">